-When you try to add the PIN method to Windows Hello on a Windows 10 PC, you might receive and errorcode 0x801c004d.
+When you try to add the PIN method to Windows Hello on a Windows 11/10 PC, you might receive an error code 0x801c004d.
 Again, at other times, if you try to use your existing PIN, you may receive error 0x80070490 – Not recognized.
 If you are getting these errors, here are some recommendations to help you mitigate the problem.

 Windows Hello offers faster access to your PC.
 You can log into your Windows devices 3x faster than a password by using: